djhshih/mobsnvf/README.md

 If you are sure that your BAM uses a standard hg38 reference genome, you can use the `get.sh` script included in the ref directory to download it:

 **Note:** This requires gsutil to be installed on your system.
 If you don't have gsutil, you can install it by following the instructions [here](https://cloud.google.com/storage/docs/gsutil_install).
+This already comes prepackaged if you are following the **conda** or **docker** methods mentioned above.

 ```bash
 cd ref